 Some people, when they start CPAP therapy, discover almost right away the relief of sleeping all night long without waking up once.
 Others may take their time to adjust, which is more typical.

 One thing remains true for both types of users: the more they use it, the easier CPAP becomes to use, and over time, they find it a welcome luxury to use their CPAP machine, as it returns to them the good nights of sleep they had been missing out on for years.

 To start CPAP therapy, you first need to be diagnosed with sleep apnea by an accredited sleep physician.
 This involves a night of testing at the sleep lab.
 (You can learn more about the different kinds of sleep tests here.)

-Following diagnosis, it may be necessary for you to visit the lab another night to try out your CPAP therapy to determine the air pressure setting that best benefits your condition, and to help you find a good-fitting, comfortable mask.
+Following diagnosis, it may be necessary for you to visit the lab another night to try out your CPAP therapy, also known as a CPAP Titration study, to determine the air pressure setting that best benefits your condition, and to help you find a good-fitting, comfortable mask.

 After these goals are reached, you will meet with a durable medical equipment (DME) specialist who will set you up with your entire CPAP kit: the machine, the hose, the mask.

 They will give you all the instructions you need for using it and answer any questions or concerns you have, not only on the day you receive the CPAP machine, but in the weeks that follow as you adjust to using it.

 The main goal is to use the CPAP machine every night for as long as possible (also known as CPAP Compliance) in order to enjoy the benefits of quality sleep and good oxygen levels in the blood.